 Accounting and Bookkeeping

-Bookkeepers, on the other hand, typically stick to processing invoices, managing payroll, creating expense reports, and maintaining up-to-date and organized records.
+On the other hand, bookkeepers typically stick to processing invoices, managing payroll, creating expense reports, and maintaining up-to-date and organized records.
 These days, bookkeepers must also master the most popular accounting software tools for small businesses.

 The perennial need for accountants and bookkeepers makes this profession one of the most lucrative in existence.
 You’ll have minimal expenses if you work from home, which will come in handy during tax season when accountants and bookkeepers get so busy they have to work into the night.